Monday, March 20, 2023

 Weightlifting helps build and retain muscle mass, giving you a toned body by building up muscle mass and yoga helps to enhance this toned look by giving your body a leaner and more athletic appearance.

-Weightlifting plus yoga combination not only helps to have a more prominent muscle appearance but also provides a metabolism boost, which helps in losing weight, increasing bone density, and helps to maintain joint flexibility.
+Weightlifting plus yoga combination not only helps to have a more prominent muscle appearance but also provides a metabolism boost, which helps in losing weight, increase bone density, and helps maintain joint flexibility.
 After an intense strength workout, your muscles may have built up lactic acid and adhesions, or knots.

-Yoga is the perfect way to break up that lactic acid build-up while blending out the knots through the process of rehabilitation.
+Yoga is the perfect way to break up that lactic acid build up while blending out the knots through the process of rehabilitation.

 7. Improved brain performance

 Yoga can help replenish energy levels, reduce anxiety and stress, and neutralize toxicity caused by some muscle-building supplements.
-The benefits of yoga for weightlifters can improve the performance of the mind and the body, including both concentration and balance, and promote active recovery.
+The benefits of yoga for weightlifters can improve performance of the mind and the body, including both concentration and balance, and promote active recovery.

 Research by academics at Australia’s Sydney University found that cognitive brain function can improve exponentially as a result of weight training.
 Along with this, yoga can help you keep calm and composed during an entire exercise workout.
-In yoga, when done right, even if you’re doing challenging poses which cause you to sweat, you feel completely relaxed at the end.
+In yoga, when done right, even if you’re doing challenging poses which causes you to sweat, you feel completely relaxed at the end.
 This helps get rid of unwanted stress.

 The learned controlled aggression can also help in doing and holding challenging yoga poses with ease.